 - Foster innovative cooperation among the EDA pMS in R&T for space defence.

-- interface between MoDs and industry for achieving European autonomy;
+- Act as an interface between MoDs and industry for achieving European autonomy.

-For R&T efforts to be fruitful and contribute to defence needs and priorities, the AHWG Space activities are linked to EDA Capability Development Plan (CDP) addressing security and defence challenges in the short-, mid-, and longer-term.
+For R&T efforts to be fruitful and contribute to defence needs and priorities, the CapTech Space activities are linked to the EDA Capability Development Plan (CDP) addressing security and defence challenges in the short-, mid-, and longer-term.
 In this way, for the CDP 2018 priorities, it mainly contributes to:

 - Cyber defence (including in space).

-AHWG Space has an ongoing collaboration with other EDA CapTechs to synchronise on common topics of interest for developing defence capabilities, definition of requirements, and coordination of relevant activities.
-Interactions with other relevant organizations are foreseen to promote information exchange and investigate synergies and opportunities for joint activities.
-Examples of these organizations are the European Space Agency (ESA), the European Union Satellite Centre (SatCen), the European Commission and NATO, among others.
+CapTech Space has an ongoing collaboration with other EDA CapTechs on common topics for developing defence capabilities, definition of requirements, and coordination of activities.
+Interactions with other relevant organisations are foreseen to promote information exchange and investigate synergies and opportunities for joint activities.
+Examples of these organisations are the European Space Agency (ESA), the European Union Satellite Centre (SatCen), the European Commission and NATO, among others.

-AHWG Space community meets at least three times a year.
-EDA participating Member States can offer to host meetings, upon national representative’s agreement.
-Dedicated industry workshops are also organized fostering the participation of both governmental representatives and private entities.
-Workshop’s objectives are to achieve concrete outcomes, such as SRA development and technology assessment.
-During such meetings, MoDs representatives, designated as National Contact Points (NCP) meet and discuss technology areas with potential to develop multinational research projects, in consultation of the CapTech Governmental and non-Governmental members.
+The CapTech Space community meets at least three times per year.
+EDA pMS can offer to host meetings, upon national representatives’ agreement.
+Dedicated industry workshops are also organised, fostering the participation of both governmental representatives and private entities.
+Workshops’ objectives are to achieve concrete outcomes, such as joint project plans and technology assessments.
+During such meetings, MoDs representatives, designated as CapTech National Coordinators (CNCs), meet and discuss technology areas with the potential to lead to multinational research projects, in consultation with the CapTech Governmental and non-Governmental members.

 Ongoing and finalized activities

-- 3rd Industry Workshop of the AHWG Space, March 2022
+- 1st Industry Workshop of the CapTech Space, Vienna, March 2023